robdy/robdy.io/src/pages/blog/2021-04-02-roles-in-teams-live-events.md

 > **NOTE**: There's currently no way to add external presenters from 'People' tab.
 You can only add people in your directory (including guests).
 For externals, you need to edit calendar invite from Teams client.

-All people invited from 'that tab join the meeting as presenters.
+All people invited from that tab join the meeting as presenters.

 If we want them to be added as producers, we need to edit the event in calendar.
 There might be slight delay with assigning that role.

 > **TIP**: If we have someone from external organization in the meeting, they can invite others from their organization using 'People' tab.